Clare Wright: Writing

-Näku Dhäruk: The Bark Petitions won the 2025 Queensland Literary Award for Nonfiction and was shortlisted for both the Victorian Premier's Prize for Nonfiction and the Prime Minister's Literary Award for Australian History in that year.
+Wright is the author of a number of books which have received both critical and popular acclaim.

+In her second book, The Forgotten Rebels of Eureka (2013), she describes the events surrounding the Eureka Rebellion and Eureka Stockade, which took place on the Ballarat goldfields in the 1850s, from women's point of view, based on several real historical figures.
+The book took her 10 years to research and write.

+In 2019 she published You Daughters of Freedom: The Australians Who Won the Vote and Inspired the World.

+In 2024 Wright published Näku Dhäruk: The Bark Petitions, a detailed account of the events leading up to and following the Yirrkala bark petitions in 1963.

 Broadcasting

 As of April 2020, Wright writes and presents Shooting the Past, a history radio series and podcast for ABC Radio National.
 She started co-hosting the La Trobe University podcast Archive Fever with Yves Rees in 2019.
-She is an executive producer of Hey History!, the first Australian history podcast designed for use in schools which was launched in 2024.
+She is an executive producer of Hey History!, the first Australian history podcast designed for use in schools, which was launched in 2024.

 Wright created, wrote and presented the ABC television history documentary Utopia Girls and created and co-wrote the ABC television docudrama series The War That Changed Us, which won an ATOM award for best factual program and was nominated for a Logie Award.

 Other activities

-In 2019, Wright co-founded and co-convenes A Monument of One's Own, a not-for-profit advocacy group which campaigns for statue equality.
+In 2019, Wright co-founded and has since co-convened A Monument of One's Own, a not-for-profit advocacy group which campaigns for statue equality.

 She is a former board director at the Wheeler Centre and a former member of the expert advisory panel for the Australian Republic Movement.

-She was on the Independent Advisory Panel of the Albanese government's National Cultural Policy, and co-wrote the policy document's vision statement (with Christos Tsiolkas).
+She was on the Independent Advisory Panel of the Albanese government's National Cultural Policy.
+She co-wrote the policy document's vision statement with Christos Tsiolkas.

-In August 2024, Wright was appointed as Chair of the Council of the National Museum of Australia.
+In August 2024, Wright was appointed as chair of the council of the National Museum of Australia.

-Honours
+Honours and awards

+The Forgotten Rebels of Eureka won the 2014 Stella Prize and the Nib Waverley Library Award, and was shortlisted for many other literary prizes, including for Australian history at the Prime Minister's Literary Awards and the New South Wales Premier's History Awards.
+It was longlisted for that year's Walkley Book Award.

 In 2016, Wright won the Alice Literary Award, presented by the Society for Women Writers, for "distinguished and long-term contribution to literature by an Australian woman".